pivot-access-ltd/bma-offline-docs/src/how-to-create-custom-images-5104.md

 All done?
 Great!
 Now you can build and customise images for MAAS machines, as shown in the sections below.

-<a href="#heading--custom-centos-images"><h4 id="heading--custom-centos-images">How to create custom CentOS images</h4></a>
+<a href="#heading--custom-centos-images"><h3 id="heading--custom-centos-images">How to create custom CentOS images</h3></a>

-MAAS already provides the latest available CentOS 6, CentOS 7, and CentOS 8 for automatic download.
+MAAS already provides the latest available CentOS 7 and CentOS 8 for automatic download.
 If you need something else, though, MAAS Image Builder supports the ability to create various CentOS images.

-<h5 id="heading--centos-nw-rqmts">Network Requirements</h5>
+<h4 id="heading--centos-nw-rqmts">Network Requirements</h4>

 Access to the Internet is required, since you will need to start with one of these sites: